OWASP/owasp-mastg/docs/MASTG/tests/ios/MASVS-RESILIENCE/MASTG-TEST-0090.md

 title: Testing File Integrity Checks
 masvs_v1_levels:
 - R
-last_updated: May 13, 2024
+last_updated: July 13, 2024
 ---

 ## Overview

 **Application Source Code Integrity Checks:**

 Run the app on the device in an unmodified state and make sure that everything works.
-Then apply patches to the executable using optool, re-sign the app as described in ["Patching"](../../../techniques/ios/MASTG-TECH-0090.md), and run it.
+Then apply patches to the executable using optool, re-sign the app as described in "Patching" (#MASTG-TECH-0090), and run it.

 The app should respond in some way.
 For example by: